Pagure/pagure/doc/install_pagure_ci.rst

 against the project.

-.. note: Currently, pagure only supports `Jenkins` but we welcome help to integrate pagure with other services such as `travis-ci
+.. note: Currently, Pagure only supports `Jenkins` but we welcome help to integrate Pagure with other services such as `travis-ci
   <https://en.wikipedia.org/wiki/Travis_CI>`_.